 - Top: This is a list of what Twitter considers the tweets that are triggering the most reaction.

-- Live: These are tweets that were recently posted
+- Latest: These are tweets that were recently posted.

-- Accounts: These are the accounts of users based on your search criteria
+- People: These are the accounts of users based on your search criteria.

-After reviewing the results, you may realize that you need to refine or broaden your search, and you can do that by simply going back to the Advanced Search page.
+After reviewing the results, you may realize that you need to refine or broaden your search.
+You can do that by simply going back to the Advanced Search page.

-How to Use Twitter Advanced Search to Generate Leads
+How Can You Use Advanced Twitter Search to Generate Leads?

 The Advanced Search feature can provide your business with valuable demographic information, information about prospects in your local area, and lead generation opportunities.